top of page

 In accordance with 29 CFR 38.9 (g)(3), Limited English Proficient (LEP) individuals seeking access to information about WIOA programs offered through the WDBSCW and its American Job Center partners, will receive language assistance in all communications of vital information.

-Vital information is defined as information, whether written, oral or electronic, that is necessary for an individual to understand how to obtain any aid, benefit, service and/or training; necessary for an individual to obtain any aid, benefit, service and/or training; or required by law.
+Vital information is defined as information, whether written, oral or electronic, that is necessary for an individual to understand how to obtain any aid, benefit, service and/or training; or required by law.

 An interpreter, as well as the availability of free language assistance such as rulebooks; written tests that do not assess English language competency, but rather assess competency for a particular license, job or skill for which English proficiency is not required; and letters or notices that require a response from the beneficiary or applicant or employee will be provided to all LEP individuals at no cost to the individual.